kchia/smART/readme.md

 ## Engage Other Artists

-Join the conversation and contribute your favorite artists or techniques by [visiting the web app](URL).
+Join the conversation and contribute your favorite artists or techniques by visiting the web app at: [https://sm-art.herokuapp.com/tutorials](https://sm-art.herokuapp.com/tutorials).

 ## Features